cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I added a mod and something weird happened.

-See the main README.
 Long and the short of it is, you're on your own unless I'm in a good mood.

 ### There's more than 255 ESPs!
 Will this thing even launch?